Unsupervised Paraphrasing with Pretrained Language Models: Model

-The reason to block for only one time step is to allow pure syntactic variation of the original sequence, meaning that all tokens are kept but their order is permuted.
-To demonstrate this, let us consider a decoding algorithm that completely prevents the model from generating a source token at all time steps -- an algorithm we named \textit{Static Blocking}.
+The motivation to block for only one generation step is to allow the possibility of \textit{pure} syntactic variation of the original sequence, meaning that all tokens are kept but their order is permuted.
+For example, let us consider a decoding algorithm that completely prevents the model from generating a source token at all generation steps -- a popular n-gram blocking strategy we call \textit{Static Blocking}.
 Suppose that we intend to paraphrase "\textit{I like apples and oranges.}" as "\textit{I like oranges and apples.}".
-This is a valid paraphrase, but if we completely block the word "\textit{apples}" at all time steps, it will be impossible to arrive at this paraphrase.
-However, with Dynamic Blocking the model will still be able to generate the word "\textit{apples}" later on even though this word has briefly been blocked after "\textit{and}" is generated.
+This is a valid paraphrase, but if we completely block the word "\textit{apples}" at all generation steps, it will be impossible to arrive at this paraphrase.
+However, with Dynamic Blocking the model will still be able to generate the word "\textit{apples}" later on even though this word has been temporarily blocked for one step after "\textit{and}" is generated.
 As shown in Figure~\ref{fig:dynamic blocking}, Dynamic Blocking builds a block dictionary which maps each token in the source sequence to its immediate successor.
 We then sample from this dictionary with a probability $p$ for each entry.
 This hyperparameter controls how different we want the paraphrase to be from the source input.
-For two extreme cases: when $p=0.0$, the model does not block any tokens and most likely copies through the source sequence; when $p=1.0$, the model always blocks the immediate next token, leading to a drastically different surface form.
-In this work, we take the middle ground and set $p=0.5$ so that for each blocking action, there will be half of the candidates taking that path.
+In two extreme cases: when $p=0.0$, the model does not block any tokens and most likely copies through the source sequence; when $p = 1.0$, the model always blocks the immediate next token, leading to a drastically different surface form.
+In this work, we take the middle ground and set $p = 0.5$ so that for each blocking action, there will be half of the candidates taking that path.
+Note that if a word is tokenized into several subwords, \textit{only} the first subword is allowed to be blocked.

-To achieve the diversity needed for text generation, quite a few previous works~\cite{goyal2020neural,hegde2020unsupervised} employ top-$k$/$p$ sampling.
-However, this usually results in incoherent sentences containing repeated tokens.
-To avoid this downside, we count on sampling multiple different block dictionaries to ensure \textit{diversity} among candidates, while leveraging beam search to ensure \textit{coherence}.
+We sample multiple block dictionaries to ensure \textit{diversity} among candidates, while leveraging beam search to ensure \textit{coherence}.
 For each sampled block dictionary, we use beam search to generate four candidates and keep the top-ranked two.
-Though beam search alone could not generate decent paraphrases, it significantly improves the generation quality with the help of Dynamic Blocking.
+It is beneficial to combine the two decoding methods because beam search helps to weed out ungrammatical or semantically invalid candidates.\footnote{For more details on Dynamic Blocking, please refer to Appendix~\ref{sec:details-of-dynamic-blocking}.}